European Explorer Program: A Cultural and Personal Reflection off the beaten track in Europe

 To apply for our European Explorer Program you must first create an account with Irish Gap Year.
 It's an easy process and can be done through the link below.

 We will reach out to you via email once you've created your account and encourage interested students to begin their formal application.
-All applicants will undergo a Skype or phone interview with director of admissions Ryan Allen to conclude the application process.
+All applicants will undergo a Skype or phone interview with Irish Gap Year Director Ryan Allen to conclude the application process.

 Upon acceptance, a 10% deposit is required to secure a place on this program.
 The balance of the program fee is then due 90 days prior to the start of the program.